 Attracts birds, pollinators, or wildlife

-Berries that ripen August-September and may persist into winter attract many birds, including robin, sparrows, goldfinch, and chickadee.
-However, berries usually lose their bird-attracting color in winter.
+Berries ripen in late summer and may persist into winter attract many birds, including robin, sparrows, goldfinch, and chickadee.

 Bark color and texture